Stone quarries of ancient Egypt: Gabal Abu Dukhan

 The Gabal Abu Dukhan site, near modern Hurghada on Egypt's Red Sea coast, was particularly important for the Roman Empire.
 Pliny the Elder's Natural History stated that "imperial porphyry" was discovered at an isolated site in Egypt in 18 CE by a Roman legionary named Caius Cominius Leugas.
 The location of the site, known to the Romans as Mons Porphyrites, was lost for many centuries until rediscovered in the 19th century.
-It is the only source of imperial porphyry in the world.
+It was the only source of imperial porphyry in antiquity.
+The quarry was active during the Greco-Roman period.

 Typical materials known from this site are: